awesomeeng/zephjs/README.md

 ## Breaking Down a Component

-Now that we have seen a component in action, lets take a quick look at what makes it tick.
+Now that we have seen a component in action, let's take a quick look at what makes it tick.

 ### What is a Web Component?

 A Web Component is a set of Browser API standards for defining custom html elements that encapsulate their content (HTML), styling (CSS) and behavior (JavaScript) into a unified, reusable, HTML-compliant package.
 You create a Web Component by defining a custom element name and supplying it with content, styling, and behaviors.

-However, as is often the case with browser standards, using Web Components can be a little confusing and esorteric.
+However, as is often the case with browser standards, using Web Components can be a little confusing and esoteric.
 ZephJS aims to solve that by defining a simple, lightweight wrapper around these standards and abstracting away the confusing bits.
 Using ZephJS makes your components simple and clean, easy to read and work with.
 ZephJS is not the only solution out there to do this, but we think it's the best.

 You can learn more about Web Components at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Web_Components).